 The University's fees are reviewed and adjusted periodically to reflect the approximate cost of providing education to students.
 Unlike undergraduate education, most graduate programmes are designed to be largely self-funding, with little or no subsidy from the Government of Singapore.
-Nonetheless, at present, all graduate research programmes and some graduate coursework programmes remain subsidised to a significant extent.
+Nonetheless, at present, all graduate research programmes and some graduate coursework programmes remain significantly subsidised.

 The annual tuition fees for different categories of government-subsidised graduate programmes are set out here.
 The substantial tuition subsidy from the Government of Singapore comes in the form of a MOE Subsidy which is administered by the Ministry of Education (MOE) and is offered to all eligible students.
 Students need not apply for the MOE Subsidy if they are eligible.